Find Affordable College Courses

 21 Yearly Graduations

 University of Kansas comes in at #11 on our list of the most popular colleges offering master's degrees in international studies.
 Each year, around 26,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,092 per year, while in-state graduate students, on average, pay $9,989 per year.
-The international studies program at University of Kansas awarded 21 master's degrees during the 2020-2021 school year.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 14% were women.
+The average in-state tuition for full-time undergraduates is $10,596 per year, while in-state graduate students, on average, pay $10,488 per year.
+During the most recent year for which we have data, 21 people received their master's degree in international studies from KU.
+Around 9% of these students were from an underrepresented racial-ethnic group, and 23% were women.
+Data shows that KU graduates that hold this degree go on to make a median salary of $53,017.

 #12